-Permission to enroll in excess of 18 units is granted only when unusually high scholarship and/or urgent need prevail.
+Permission to enroll in excess of 18 units is granted only when unusually high scholarship and urgent need prevail.
 Counselors can approve a student request to take 19 to 21 units.
 Students who wish to take 22 or more units may obtain a petition for this purpose in the Counseling Center.
-The student must receive approval from the VP of Instruction or his designee to enroll in 22 or more units.